John Rebman (1937-2016)

 REBMAN, John B. Age 78 of Hanover Township, passed away on Saturday, February 27, 2016.
 John was born April 24, 1937 in Lewisville, Ohio to Loren and Florence (Bloom) Rebman.

-John graduated from Hamilton High School in 1955, where he held the 100 meter dash record for nearly twenty years.
+John graduated from Hamilton High School in 1955, where he held the 100 meter dash record for quite some time.
 He enlisted in the United States Marine Corps in 1956 and played baseball for the Pacific Coast League while serving his country as a Marine in Barstow, California.

 John had a love for the California coast.
-He took advantage of a lifestyle every young American dreamed about during the 1950's cruising some of Los Angeles’ strips and frequenting roadside diners and car hops.
-His interest in real estate began when he was approached by a resident in Newport Beach asking him if he'd be interested in beachfront property on Balboa Island.
-He declined, because his new 1957 Corvette had him financially in a bind.
+He took advantage of a lifestyle every young American dreamed about during the 1950's, cruising Orange and Los Angeles counties in his 1957 Corvette frequenting roadside diners and surfing events.
+His real estate ventures began when he was approached by a resident in Newport Beach asking him if he'd be interested in buying beachfront property on Balboa Island.

-Ten years later, after he moved back home to Ohio, he started his own business where he provided lawn care service and snow removal for every First National Bank and Bell Telephone Company in Butler County Ohio.
+Years later, aside from his career with the City of Hamilton, he started his own business where he provided lawn care and snow removal services for every First National Bank and Cincinnati Bell Telephone Company in Butler County Ohio.

 During the 1970's, John helped form the Golden Triangle Bird Dog Club of Hamilton, Ohio.
 He judged many local field trials and bred championship caliber short haired English Pointers.
 He also loved his Tennessee Walking horses and raising quail and pheasant for hunting.